tippexs/unitwp/README.md

 # unitwp
 NGINX Unit PHP Wordpress buildstack.
 This will create a docker container image, running wordpress and expose it on port 8080.
+The production ready container image does not include a database.
+If you need a database along with your WP installation, check out the dev folder.

 ## Before you start